-REQU IREMENT DOCUMENTED IN: Mand The g atory uideline/development process must meet all the following conditions: C.I Clinical questions addressed by the guideline are stated in a structured and consistent format to define the boundaries of the topic, i.e. by specifying the relevant population, intervention/s (e.g. treatment/s or diagnostic test/s), comparator/s and outcomes measured.
-Technical report Guideline C.2.
+REQU JIREMENT DOCUMENTED IN: Mandatory The guideline/development process must meet all the following conditions: C.1 Clinical questions addressed by the guideline are stated in a structured and consistent format to define the boundaries of the topic, i.e. by specifying the relevant population, intervention/s (e.g. treatment/s or diagnostic test/s), comparator/s and outcomes measured.
+Guidelines for Guidelines Forming Questions Technical report Guideline C.2.
 Systematic searches for evidence are undertaken and the search strategy is documented, including the search terms and databases searched.
 Technical report C.3.
-The population groups specified in the search strategy include Aboriginal and Torres Strait Islander peoples and any population subgroups that have been identified (see Requirement B.4 and B.5).
+The population groups specified in the search strategy include Aboriginal and Torres Strait Islander peoples and any population subgroups that have been identified (see Requirement B.4 and B5).
 Technical report C.4.
 The publication period covered by the searches is stated, and the latest date is within 12 months of the first day of public consultation and within 20 months of submission of the final draft guideline to NHMRC for approval.
 Technical report C.5.
 The inclusion and exclusion criteria used to select studies for appraisal are described.
-Technical report C.6.
+Guidelines for Guidelines Selecting Studies Technical report C.6.
 For each clinical question, the developer has provided an evidence table, which summarises the systematic assessment and critical appraisal of all studies that meet the inclusion criteria (i.e. the body of evidence on which a recommendation will be based).
 Each evidence table should include information on study design, outcomes, level of evidence, the findings of meta-analysis (if performed) and other relevant information.
-Technical report C.7 For each clinical question, the developer has provided an evidence statement form, which documents the synthesis and evaluation of the body of evidence to determine the grade of each recommendation, according to an NHMRC-approved method (NHMRC grades for recommendations 10 or GRADE 11).
-Technical report C.8 For each recommendation, the developer has provided an evidence summary, which briefly states the outcomes of each clinical studies on which the recommendation was based, their level of evidence and reference details.
+Guidelines for Guidelines Synthesising Evidence Technical report C.7 For each clinical question, the developer has provided an evidence statement form, which documents the synthesis and evaluation of the body of evidence to determine the grade of each recommendation, in accordance with NHMRC-approved method (GRADE 8).
+Technical report C.8 For each recommendation, the developer has provided an evidence summary, which briefly states the outcomes of each clinical studies on which the recommendation was based.
 Guideline C.9 A recommended date for future update of the guideline is identified.
-Guideline Desir The g able uideline/development process should meet the following conditions, w vhere applicable: C.3.1 The population groups specified in the search strategy include groups such as culturally and linguistically diverse communities or other groups for whom specific sociocultural factors (including ethnicity, gender, age, disability, socioeconomic status and location) in treatment or prevention outcomes should be considered.
+Guideline Desir The g able uideline/development process should meet the following conditions, where applicable: C.3.1 The population groups specified in the search strategy include groups such as culturally and linguistically diverse communities or other groups for whom specific sociocultural factors (including ethnicity, gender, age, disability, socioeconomic status and location) in prevention or treatment outcomes should be considered.
 Technical report C.3.2 Search strategies include search terms to identify evidence related to consumers' perceptions and experiences.
 Technical report C.3.3 Dependent on the guideline scope, the search strategy is designed to identify evidence for all relevant alternatives for screening, prevention, diagnosis or treatment of the condition addressed by the guideline, including relevant complementary and alternative medicine approaches.
 Technical report C.3.4 Search strategies include search terms to identify evidence related to cost effectiveness and resource implications of practice.
 Technical report C.8.1 If gaps in the evidence are identified during the evidence review, these are described in the guideline and areas for further research are noted.
 Guideline